COVID-19 Task Force Updates

 - Mr. Daisuke Komine, Kansai Airports

-- Mr. David Jea, Hong Kong International Airport
+- Mr. David Jea, Airport Authority Hong Kong

 - Mr. Gary Bowden, Brisbane Airport Corporation

-- Mr. Ian Law, San Francisco International Airport
+- Mr. Ian Law, City and County of San Francisco

-- Mr. Jose Manuel Cohen Marcal, Macau International Airport
+- Mr. Jose Manuel Cohen Marcal, CAM-Macau International Airport Co.
+Ltd

 - Mr. Keqiang Wu, Shanghai Airport Authority